For your Home

 Due to their small size, ants don’t have the room to accommodate a complex respiratory system such as ours.
 Instead, they have their own ways of respiration to help transport oxygen around their bodies.

-Ants breathe in oxygen through spiracles which are a series of holes located on the sides of their bodies.
-The spiracles are connected through a network of tubes which help distribute the oxygen to almost every cell in their body.
+Ants breathe in oxygen through spiracles, a series of holes located on the sides of their bodies.
+The spiracles are connected through a network of tubes, which help distribute the oxygen to almost every cell in their body.

-An ant’s movement helps the oxygen to circulate through the tubes, with the released carbon dioxide exiting through said tubes as well.
+An ant’s movement helps the oxygen circulate through the tubes, and the released carbon dioxide exits through the same tubes.

 The phrase “a lot” is an understatement when describing the amount of ants currently in existence.
 To put things in perspective, it is estimated that there are around 1 million ants for every 1 human in the world!